liyuanlily/NeuroAnalysis/README.md

 ### GLM Encoder
 This is a realization of the GLM encoder for neural coding in Minderer, 2019.

-GLMEncoder.py is a cpu version based on numpy and scipy, while GLMTorch.py is a gpu version based on pytorch.
+GLMEncoder.py is a simple version based on numpy and scipy, while GLMTorch.py is a version based on pytorch.
 The encoder runs much faster in pytorch.